 We stare at our machines all the time, computers, cell phones, and TVs.
 How do they feel?
 What if they stared back at us?
 I built a lamp that dims itself, follows human faces when far away, curiously gazing at us strange creatures.
 When we get close, she turns away shyly, hiding her face.
 She even dims her bulb when you try to interact with her.
 The first breed of its kind, it stands at a crossroads of evolution, after machines comes the empathetic, emotional, personafied breed.
-See how I built her here.
+This page shows how I built her.

 Cell phones are our babies.
 We put them in covers, laminate them, protect them with finger print and face ID and put them in cute animal containers.
 When we lose them we freak out as if we lost our pet.
 Similarly, we sense that the lamp is alive because we project our emotions onto them.
 What's unique about humans is the ability to see humanity in all things.

 The lamp embodied physical interaction; what about verbal interaction?
 How do we evoke emotionality in communicative machines?
 I wanted to see how humans respond to chatbots that delay their replies or make mistakes.
 Would we see them as flaky, moody, or unreliable?
 I adopted the Eliza bot that talks about your problems, and added delays that 1. are proportional to how long users take to type, 2. are random so that users have to wait, 3. are rare but unusually long, making them anxious, and 4. are delays on all questions posed as if the bot is working on answers.
 Random waiting times can be showed by a physical clock or counter on an LED.
 Humans ended up staring at the clock and wonder when the bot will reply.
 Surprisingly the majority of subjects found the chatbot more cute than moody.